Seaway Pools: The Battle Between Saltwater Pools VS Chlorine Pools

 Wrapping up the Saltwater VS Chlorine Debate:

 There is no obvious champion when you look into each kind of pool (saltwater pool or chlorine pool) everything relies upon the how much maintenance you are willing to put in and general utilization of the pool.
 While saltwater pools don't utilize any noteworthy chemicals, chlorine is a result of the salt you add to the water.
 Be that as it may, the levels are much lower and won't hurt or sting your eyes.
 Saltwater pools are significantly more secure for pets, creatures and your family in light of the fact that there are far less harmful chemicals being added to the water.
 Using saltwater for your pool is a more typical approach and is more gentle on the skin and hair than chlorine.
 Additionally, a saltwater pool won't blur or harm your bathing suit as much as a chlorinated pool.
 But at the end of the day (saltwater pool or chlorine pool) it is your choice and preference.
 Contact Seaway Pools about our pool installation options in Toronto with your choice of chlorine or saltwater.
-Visit our website at www.seawaypoolsntubs.com or call us at 905-294-8030.
+Visit our website Seaway Pools & Hot Tubs, or give us a call to speak to a representative at 905-294-8030.